- Supreme flexibility

 features & specs

-The Town & Country's drivetrain is a 283-horsepower V-6 coupled to a six-speed automatic and front-wheel drive, just like in the Dodge.
+The Town & Country's drivetrain is a 283-horsepower V-6 coupled to a 6-speed automatic and front-wheel drive, just like in the Dodge.
 (Although the Chrysler/Dodge twins used to offer all-wheel drive years ago, Toyota's Sienna is the only minivan still available with four driven wheels.)
 The powertrain is fine for toting a full family around from mall to mall, and the steering responds a bit more quickly than on previous models.
 Ride and handling are oriented around safety and security: it's softly tuned, and the suspension bounds more than the fairly responsive Odyssey and Sienna.
-The V-6 delivers good acceleration, while gas mileage (17 mpg in the city, 25 highway) remains near the top of the segment.
+The V-6 delivers good acceleration, while gas mileage remains near the middle of the segment at 17 mpg city, 25 highway, 20 combined.

 With the addition of two new trim levels for 2015, the The Town & Country is now offered in a total of six: LX, Touring, S, Touring-L, Limited, and Limited Platinum.
 The LX model is new at the low end, and includes leather-trimmed seats, a rearview camera, Stow 'N Go seats, 17-inch aluminum wheels, and powered sliding doors and liftgate.
-It does without chrome exterior moldings, automatic headlights, automatic climate control, front DVD capability, a power driver's seat, and the option to add the safety group, so it's more like a Dodge model masquerading as a Chrysler.
+It does without chrome exterior moldings, automatic headlights, automatic climate control, front DVD capability, a power driver's seat, and the option to add the safety group.

 The other new model for 2015, the Town & Country Limited Platinum, takes just about every available option or package and makes it standard, adding Nappa leather seating, unique painted 17-inch wheels, radio memory, a nine-speaker stereo, a leather-and-wood steering wheel, and power-adjustable pedals.
 It's the most equipment we've ever seen on a minivan.